Hurrian religion: Overview

 Hurrians were among the inhabitants of parts of the Ancient Near East, especially the north of the Fertile Crescent.
 Their presence is attested from Cilicia (Kizzuwatna) in modern Turkey in the west, through the Amik Valley (Mukish), Aleppo (Halab) and the Euphrates valley in Syria, to the modern Kirkuk area (Arrapha) in Iraq in the east.
 The contemporary term "Hurrian" is derived from words attested in various languages of the Ancient Near East, such as Ḫurri (Hurrian), ḫurvoge (Hurrian), ḫurili (Hittite) and ḫurla (Hittite), which referred respectively to areas inhabited by the Hurrians, the language they spoke, and to the people themselves.
 It is assumed that these terms were all derived from a Hurrian endonym whose meaning remains unknown.
 The Mesopotamians often referred to Hurrians as "Subarians", and this name was also applied to them in scholarly literature in the early twentieth century.
 This term was derived from the geographic name Subartu (Subir), which was a designation for northern areas in Mesopotamian records.
 The label "Subarian" is now considered obsolete in scholarship.

 The term "Hurrian" as used today refers to the cultural and linguistic unity of various groups, and does not designate a single state.
 The Hurrian language was spoken over a wide area in the Middle and Late Bronze Age, but started to decline in the twelfth century BCE, with only small pockets surviving north of Assyria for some five hundred years after it ceased to be spoken elsewhere.
 It is now extinct and has no known relatives other than Urartian, known from inscriptions from between the ninth and sixth centuries BCE.
 It is agreed today that while related, it was not the same language as Hurrian, and separated from it as early as in the third millennium BCE.
-A distant connection between hypothetical Proto-Hurro-Uratrian and an archaic Northeastern Caucasian language has been proposed based on reconstructions, but it is not widely accepted.
+A distant connection between hypothetical Proto-Hurro-Urartian and an archaic Northeastern Caucasian language has been proposed based on reconstructions, but it is not widely accepted.
 The vocabulary of Hurrian is poorly understood, there are also no clear rules about the transcription of Hurrian words and spelling might vary in scholarly literature due to individual authors making different decisions regarding the presence of voiced consonants.